ibm-cloud-docs/cis/metrics.md

 ![Domain Performance Metrics image](images/domain-metrics-performance.png)

 * **Fewer Servers Needed** is shown as a percentage, which is a rough estimate of how much less capacity you need for handling your site’s traffic.
-It's based on the number of requests and bandwidth you've saved by using CIS.
+It's based on the number of requests and bandwidth you've saved by using {{site.data.keyword.cis_short_notm}}.
 It is intended to help you see how much less web traffic is going to your Origin server.

-* **Bandwidth Saved** is a percentage that shows how much bandwidth you've saved by using CIS.
+* **Bandwidth Saved** is a percentage that shows how much bandwidth you've saved by using {{site.data.keyword.cis_short_notm}}.
 It is used in calculating the **Fewer Servers Needed** metric.

 ### Security
 {:#domain-metrics-security}